UNITED REFORMED CHURCH

 Editing the sound files

 I start by creating a folder for the service in my Documents area.
 I call it something like '20200614 Good news'.
-Within that folder I create two subfolders called 'Input' and 'Output'.
-All the incoming files, which usually come by email, are saved in their incoming format with file names starting with the 2-digit number from the order of service - see above.
+Whether from email or by download or ripping from CD, I save files in their incoming format with file names starting with the 2-digit number from the order of service - see above.

 So, for example, at one point in preparing a previous service the contents of Input were:

 Item 01 is the few words that I say at the start of the service.
-I usually record that on my Android phone using an app called Smart Recorder, but you can use other means.
+I usually record that directly into Audacity using an external mic, but you can use other means.
 There is some guidance here.

 All these files need to be edited, and in the next sections I've split them into the voice items and the musical ones.